Nightscou2018/EAP/doc/pumpcommunication.md

 # Raw

-The raw namespace contains all the code used to deal with raw pump communication.
+Contains all the code used to deal with raw pump communication.
 It exposes packets to other places, which can use the raw data in the packets to reason about them.

 It also is responsible for making sure packets to send get a CRC added and packets to receive are checked for validity, and dropped if they are not valid.